TheRavenwoodArts/Personal-Site-RVNWD/Notebook.md

 **12/08/2024**

-Another fun idea I had that is defintely within the scope is to create a parallaxing background.
-I think this will give a really cool user experience and highlight my love of game development.
+Another fun idea I had that is defintely within the scope is to create a parallax background.
+I think this will give a really cool user experience and highlight my love of art and game development.

-As the user scrolls to the bottom of the page there will be layered background elements that move at different speeds giving the effect that the view is descending into a pixel at view of the background.
+As the user scrolls to the bottom of the page there will be layered background elements that move at different speeds giving the effect that the view is descending into a pixel art view of the background.
 The parallaxing will give a depth and movement effect that will be fun for the user experience.

 We have already done some of the work for this with our dynamic scrolling.

+**The plan**

+We are going to create additional _background_ layers that will be layered on top of the actual background.
+We will update our JavaScript scroll event listener to control the scroll speed of each of these layers.
+Finally we will use CSS to ensure the layers are styled correctly to get our parallax effect.